Nomenclature

 Establishment And Growth

 Hoary tansyaster emerges in early spring (late April or early May) (Tilley 2011).
 Generalist bees active late in the growing season can be expected at hoary tansyaster flowers (J. Cane, USDA Agricultural Research Service, personal communication, November 2018).
 Plants grow and mature quickly, producing seed in late summer or fall.
 However, seed production depends on the timing of planting.
-If planted in the spring or early summer, little if any seed is produced, and plants die after producing a single seed crop the second year.
+If planted in the spring or early summer, little if any seed is produced, and some varieties may die after producing a single seed crop the second year.
 If planted in late summer or fall, plants produce seed the following summer or fall and at least one more seed crop is produced (Tilley et al. 2014; Tilley 2015b).
 Hoary tansyaster goes dormant after flowering in late summer or fall and tolerates mowing at that time (Tilley 2011).

 When nine hoary tansyaster populations from Idaho and Utah were grown together at the IPMC, establishment ranged from 41 to 87%.
 Seeding occurred in November to allow for natural stratification (Tilley et al. 2014, 2015a).
 Hoary tansyaster establishment was good even with moderate weed competition (Tilley 2015b).